Netcracker/KubeMarine/documentation/Maintenance.md

   * And the section to the main `cluster.yaml`.
   * If you already have balancers without VRRP IPs, reconfigure the balancers and DNS, for example, using `kubemarine install --tasks prepare.dns.etc_hosts,deploy.loadbalancer.haproxy.configure,deploy.loadbalancer.keepalived,deploy.coredns`.
-* If you intend to add a new `balancer` node with VRRP IP, and have previously configured the `vrrp_ips` section in the `cluster.yaml` with `hosts` subsection, you should add the new balancer node to the `vrrp_ips.*.hosts` section in the `cluster.yaml` the same way as the old balancer nodes, if this new node has to share the same VRRP IP address.
+* If you intend to add a new `balancer` node with VRRP IP, and have previously configured the `vrrp_ips` section in the `cluster.yaml` with the `hosts` subsection, then add the new balancer node to the `vrrp_ips.*.hosts` section in the `cluster.yaml` in the same way as the old balancer nodes if this new node has to share the same VRRP IP address.

-For example, if you want the `new-balancer-node-1` to be added to a subset of balancer nodes who share VRRP IP `192.168.0.100`:
+For example, if you want `new-balancer-node-1` to be added to a subset of balancer nodes that share VRRP IP `192.168.0.100`:

 ```
 vrrp_ips: